Cybnate/Counterparty/README.md

 The data may also be stored in `OP_RETURN` outputs or as fake pubkeyhashes.

-The existence of the destination outputs, and the significance of the size of the Bitcoin fee and the Bitcoins transacted, depend on the Counterparty message type, which is determined by the four bytes in the data field that immediately follow the identification prefix.
+The existence of the destination outputs, and the significance of the size of the Peercoin fee and the Peercoins transacted, depend on the PeerAsset message type, which is determined by the four bytes in the data field that immediately follow the identification prefix.
 The rest of the data have a formatting specific to the message type, described in the source code.

-The sources and destinations of a Counterparty transaction are Bitcoin addresses, and may be either `OP_CHECKSIG` and `OP_CHECKMULTISIG` Bitcoin ScriptPubkeys.
+The sources and destinations of a PeerAsset transaction are Peercoin addresses, and may be either `OP_CHECKSIG` and `OP_CHECKMULTISIG` Peercoin ScriptPubkeys.

 All messages are parsed in order, one at a time, ignoring block boundaries.